erusev/parsedown/README.md

 echo $Parsedown->text('Hello _Parsedown_!'); # prints: <p>Hello <em>Parsedown</em>!</p>
 ```

-### Example Hook
+### Hooks
-This fork adds hook functionality.
+This fork adds hook functionality that allows you to extend Parsedown.
 To use, write a class that declares static methods with the same name as the methods which
 you would like to modify the output.
 Then register the class with Parsedown.
+#### Hook Example
 ``` php
 class HookExample
 {